Approved by the EANM Delegates’ Assembly on October 21, 2017

 - To present individual views to the Board.

-- To elect the Secretary/Treasurer from all nominations received.
+- To elect the Secretary/Treasurer from all applications received.

 - To elect two Ordinary Members as Auditors

 - To appoint two members of the Ethics Committee.
-Nominations have to be received by the Executive Office at least 6 weeks prior to the Assembly.
+Applications have to be received by the Executive Office at least 6 weeks prior to the Assembly.

-- To appoint one member of the Court of Arbitration if necessary.
-Nominations have to be received by the Executive Office at least 6 weeks prior to the Assembly.
+- To appoint one member of the Court of Arbitration, if necessary.
+Applications have to be received by the Executive Office at least 6 weeks prior to the Assembly.